Ras-codes/E-Commerce-Retail-Data-Analysis/README.md

 - Filter - WHERE (used to filter rows based on a specified condition/s)
 - Grouping clause - GROUP BY (used to group rows that have the same values into summary rows)
 - Filter - HAVING (used in combination with the GROUP BY clause to filter the rows in a result set based on aggregated values)
+- Nested query - SUBQUERY (used to retrieve data that will be used as a condition or criteria within the main query)

 **Schema:**
 - Number of variables: 2